netzmacht/html/readme.md

 ### Elements

-Of course you can create the whole element as well.
+One can create the whole element as well.
 The library knows about *standalone* html elements which can't have any children and *nodes* which have children.
-Notice that the css classes are passed as array.
+[Notice that the css classes are passed as array.]

 ```php